Ramon-1072415661/coopis/README.md

    ```
 2. Run the main class:
    ```
-   java TetrisGame
+   java CoopisGame
    ```

-Or just open it through IntelliJ IDEA Community and run the  `TetrisGame` class :)
+Or just open it through IntelliJ IDEA Community and run the  `CoopisGame` class :)

 ## Game Controls